 - When you enable MFA, the installation processes for the following components prompt you for an OAuth client ID and OAuth client secret:

 - Remote Collector Manager

 - Remote Correlation Engine

 - When you map the LDAP user to the Sentinel user, ensure the LDAP user DN field in Sentinel contains the full DN of the LDAP user in the same case.
 For example, if the LDAP DN in LDAP directory is CN=doej, CN=Users, DC=mycompany, DC=com, the LDAP user DN field must also contain CN=doej, CN=Users, DC=mycompany, DC=com.

 - For any Sentinel administrator, ensure the logon name contains no spaces between the first name and last name.
 For example, JohnSmith.
-If the logon name has a space, such as John Smith, the administrator will not be able to install the following:
+If the logon name has a space, such as JohnSmith, the administrator will not be able to install the following:

 - Remote Collector Manager

 - Remote Correlation Engine

 - When you enable MFA, using a previously downloaded .jnlp file to launch either Sentinel Control Center or Solution Designer is disabled for security reasons.
-Instead, use the web console to launch Sentinel Control Center or Solution Designer using a freshly downloaded .jnlp file.
+Instead, use the web console to launch Sentinel Control Center or Solution Designer.
+For more information, see Sentinel Control Center or "Accessing the Solution Designer" on page 255.

 - If you are using Sentinel in FIPS mode, Kerberos authentication is not supported.

 - When you enable MFA, the following utility scripts must specify the OAuth client ID and OAuth client secret:

 - backup_util.sh

-- convert_to_fips.sh
+- convert to fips.sh

-- configure.sh
+- · configure.sh

-- rest_client.sh
+- · rest client.sh